banhsbao/banhsbao/README.md

 ### Glad to see you here! &nbsp; ![](https://visitor-badge.glitch.me/badge?page_id=banhsbao.banhsbao&style=flat-square&color=0088cc)

-I’m Bao, a Full Stack Developer leading the technology vision at AgestVN. 🚀
+I’m Bao, a Full Stack Developer leading the technology vision at Mesoneer. 🚀

 My passion is rooted in solving complex problems and pioneering first-principle thinking.
 With a robust foundation in Java, TypeScript, Python, and AWS, I excel in tackling challenges head-on, driven by a purpose to create meaningful impact through technology.